solitude233-ui/Python-QBay/TeamUpdates.md

 Sean:
   Assigned task(s):  Create QBay-CLI docker container/Ship docker container & docker compose
-  Branch:
+  Branch:  Sprint5-Sean
-  Progress:
+  Progress:  Did more research and more learning on docker.
-  Encountered difficulties:
+  Encountered difficulties:  Unsure what file to generate and push to repo for this sprint.
-  Current plan:
+  Current plan:  Will spend more time the next two days to finish on time.

 Sophia: